When the Cross Country State Finals were over, senior Evan Parker sat in the woods, alone, grieving his results.

 It fits well with his coach’s impression of him that Parker would find a way to make his training fun.

-“He is as joyful as he is intense, and he balances these two things extraordinarily well,” head Boys Cross Country coach John Roberts said.
+“He is as joyful as he is intense, and he balances these two things extraordinarily well,” head Boys Cross Country coach Jonathon Roberts said.
 “He knows when it’s appropriate to not take the sport too seriously and knows exactly when it’s important to dig deep and give extra focus and intensity.”

 Finally, the day of the State race came.
 Conditions were decent—slightly muddy but not windy at all.
 Unfortunately for Parker, he’d just barely gotten over a cold.
 However, for the first 800 meters of the race, he led in first place.